 Many other sweet peppers are popular.
 Banana peppers (6575 days), shaped like the namesake fruit, are heavy bearers, with fruit ripening from green through yellow and orange to red; use them for frying and in salads.
 Bell-shaped pimientos (7585 days) are very sweetperfect for salads, cooking, and canning.
 Sweet cherry peppers are good for pickling.
 Long, cylindrical Italian peppers, such as 'Giant Marconi' (63 days), are great for grilling and roasting.
 Let them turn red before picking.

-These small, bushy plants, usually 1015 in. tall and wide, are often used for bedding and in pots.
-Rounded or conical, 12- to 2-in.-long fruit may be yellow, red, orange, or purple.
+These small, bushy plants, usually 1015 inches tall and wide, are often used for bedding and in pots.
+Rounded or conical, 12- to 2 inches-long fruit may be yellow, red, orange, or purple.
 Showy enough to take the place of flowers, they're typically quite hot and seldom used for cooking.

 An exceptional plant with both ornamental and culinary uses is chili pequin (Capsicum annuum glabrisculum).
 Native to Texas, Mexico, and Central America, it forms a mounding shrub 25 feet tall and wide and bears small white flowers continuously from spring to fall.
 Jewel-like, rounded fruit, about 12 inches in diameter and orange-red when ripe, decorates the plant in summer and fall, lending welcome color to the lightly shaded areas it favors.
 Fruit is quite hot (30,00050,000 SU) and is widely used in salsas, sauces, soups, and vinegars.